Best Degrees to Become a Data Scientist

 Let’s start with the level of education.

-Do You Need a Graduate Degree to Become a Data Scientist?
+Do I Need a Graduate Degree to Become a Data Scientist?

 Our results show that virtually all data scientists have graduated from an institution of higher education.
 This includes Bachelors, Masters, MBAs, and Ph.Ds.
 However, some degrees seem to be much more popular than others.